 The key to the success of this approach is to allow our clients to express their desires and become aware of their capabilities, resiliencies, talents, and coping abilities.
 Focusing on assets they already possess will help illustrate how to acquire the missing pieces.
 JAK’s Place offers activities Mon thru Thurs, 1 PM-5 PM, and Friday 10 AM-2 PM.
 Refer to the current calendar below for professionally-facilitated support groups, social activities, and structured programs.

 JAK’s Place, a program of Lakeshore CAP, Inc. is incorporated in the state of Wisconsin and is exempt from federal income taxes under IRC 501c(3) as a nonprofit corporation.
 Your donation and contribution may be “tax-deductible.”
 Your monetary gifts and donated items are sincerely appreciated!
-Without them, we are unable to provide necessary mental health services vital to our community.
-Please DONATE financially to JAK’s Place – or contact us for a list of items always needed!
+Without them, we are unable to provide the necessary mental health services vital to our community.
+Please DONATEfinancially to JAK’s Place – or contact us for a list of items always needed!
 Please call 920-818-0525 with any questions about donations.
-Save the date for our next fundraiser on 9/27/2022.
-Click here to learn more!

 PLEASE NOTE: We are currently running groups both in person and virtually.
 As always, our groups are subject to change.
-Please call our office 920-818-0525 with any questions.
+Please call our office at 920-818-0525 with any questions.
 We will make updates to JAK’s Place Facebook page with scheduling changes.

 - We continue to offer our “Free Meal” to anyone in need.
-You must call 920-818-0525 or send a Facebook message for reservations by Sunday the week before.
-This “Pick-up Only” meal is on Tuesday nights between 5 PM-6 PM.
+You must call 920-818-0525 or send a Facebook message for reservations by the Sunday of the week before.
+Refer to the calendar above for more details on the time of this meal.